msg-CareerPaths/SAP-CAP-Persona/chapters/004-Basics-(specific)/004d-reading-Cap-Documentation.md

-# reading the [CAP Documentation](https://cap.cloud.sap/docs/) which provides a tutorial-like „**cookbook**“ and detailed information on specific topics
+# reading the CAP Documentation

+The [CAP Documentation](https://cap.cloud.sap/docs/) provides a tutorial-like „**cookbook**“ and detailed information on specific topics